How to develop the sixth sense of advanced scuba diving, the illusive “situational awareness”.

 Empty your mind

-Pardon if this next bit sounds sort of new age-y, but try to still your own chain of thoughts.
-That chain of ideas, concerns, and feelings that runs through the brain of most modern people like constant background chatter in a crowded room.
+Pardon if this next bit seems a little too new-age, but try to empty your mind of thoughts.
+That chain of ideas, concerns, and feelings that run through the brain of most people these days is like a constant background chatter in a crowded room.

 If losing the tunnel vision is about not letting ourselves be distracted by external things, then this is about not being distracted by internal things.

 Martial artists are really big on this, aiming for that state of zen where the mind is quiet and everything just comes together.
-Athletes call is “the zone”.
-Whatever you call it, it is the point where your mind quiets down and your mind, body, and surroundings come together.
+Athletes call it “the zone”.
+Whatever you call it, it is the point where your mind quiets down melding with your body in harmony and peace.

-There are a few ways to achieve this: meditation and yoga can work for some, while others prefer just talking a walk in forest.
+There are a few ways to achieve this: meditation and yoga can work for some, while others prefer just taking a walk in a forest.

-Whatever you need to do to empty your mind, do it, and take this feeling with you below the surface.
+Whatever you need to do to empty your mind, do it, and take the feeling with you below the surface.
 For me, it’s very much the ritual of gearing up for a dive.
-I don’t speak to others much while I do it, but take the time as I put together my gear and put on my wetsuit to leave the stress of normal life behind me and get into my state of zen for the dive.
+I don’t speak to others much while I do it.
+I take my time as I put together my gear, fitting on my wetsuit to leave the stress of normal life behind me as I prepared to get into my state of zen for the dive.

-Soldiers and martial artist often train scenarios where they practice fictional, but realistic, scenarios and train their own response to them.
+Soldiers and martial artists often train scenarios where they practice fictional but realistic scenarios and train their own responses to them.